ebankoff/ebankoff/README.md

 **Hi there!**

+**I am Russian and I am proud of it.
+If you have any complaints about the special operation in Ukraine, express them to the Russian government!
+I'm just a programmer and please only write to me about my repositories on GitHub!**

 I'm currently studying to become an information security specialist.
 I know C++, C#, Python and Swift.
 In my free time, I develop bots for Discord or Telegram.